QuantEcon/lecture-python.myst/lectures/prob_matrix.md

 print(ymtb)
 ```

-Let's now take our two margingal  distributions, one for $X$, the other for  $Y$, and construct  two distinct couplings.
+Let's now take our two marginal  distributions, one for $X$, the other for  $Y$, and construct  two distinct couplings.

 For the first joint distribution: